Injured in a Bicycle Accident in PA? Munley Law Personal Injury Attorneys Can Help

 Q: I Lost a Loved One in a Bike Accident.
 Can I Sue?

 A: Losing a loved one in a needless accident can put a strain on the family.
-Not only are they morning the loss of a loved one but they may be confused about what happens next.
+Not only are they mourning the loss of a loved one but they may be confused about what happens next.

 If you lost a loved one in a bike accident, the family has the opportunity to file a wrongful death lawsuit against the negligent driver.
 Not only will the compensation your family receives help with the unexpected costs but it will help secure your family’s future.